12 Best Polarized Sunglasses of 2026

 goodr OG

-💡 Tip: Store them in the included case to avoid scratches from keys or coins.
+💡 Tip: Store in the included sleeve or a soft pouch to reduce the chance of scratches from keys or pocket debris.

 Pros

-• Lightweight frame that’s comfortable for all-day wear.
+• Lightweight frame comfortable for all-day active wear

 Cons